lorinkoz/talk-djangoconau20-schemas/slides.md

 -   Unapply migrations of the app.
 -   Change "app to schema" configuration.
--   Apply migrations of the app.
+-   Apply migrations of the app again.

 ---

 ##### .red[What if there is data?]

--   Hard to do with migrations.
+-   Hard to fix with migrations.
 -   Search path hides the tables.
 -   Recommended with some form of export / import.